-- 1415 IFRS 16 introduces two optional recognition exemptions for short-term leases and leases of low-value assets.
-The use of these exemptions may limit the relevance of information because, in these cases, some lease assets and lease liabilities will not be recognised.
-There might also be some negative effect on comparability given that the use of the exemptions is optional. - 4516 EFRAG however assesses that most short-term leases are likely to have been classified as operating leases under IAS 17 and therefore, the exemption is not deemed to result in a loss of information for users.
-The optional exclusion for leases of low-value assets has the potential to result in a loss of information, compared to IAS 17, when such leases are material in aggregate and were classified as finance leases under IAS 17. - 4617 EFRAG acknowledges that these exemptions have been introduced to reduce the complexity and cost of IFRS 16 for lessees.
+- In its technical assessment contained in Appendix 2, EFRAG has assessed that the relevance of the information provided by IFRS 16 could be somewhat limited by a number of recognition and measurement options, exemptions or practical expedients available, both upon transition and on an ongoing basis. - In particular, IFRS 16 introduces optional recognition exemptions for short-term leases and leases of low-value assets and allows entities to not separate lease and non-lease components.
+The use of these exemptions may limit the relevance of information because, in these cases, some lease assets and lease liabilities will not be recognised or, conversely, service components may be included in recognised amounts.
+There might also be some negative effect on comparability given that the use of the exemptions is optional. - For instance, the optional exemption for leases of low-value assets has the potential to result in a loss of information, compared to IAS 17, when such leases are material in aggregate and were classified as finance leases under IAS 17.
+However, a majority of users have indicated to EFRAG that they did not expect to make adjustments for leases of low-value items or short term leases that are not recognised by a lessee; indicating that they do not expect any loss in information resulting from these two exceptions to be significant. - 24 EFRAG notes that these exemptions have been introduced to reduce the complexity and cost of IFRS 16 for lessees.
 To compensate for the lack of completeness in recognition, IFRS 16 requires the amount of expense to be disclosed.
+EFRAG has concluded that IFRS 16 reaches an acceptable trade-off between the completeness and faithful representation of information on the one hand and the costs and complexity of applying the requirements on the other hand.